TLNT.com WELCOMES contributions for and about human resources. Our focus is on the craft and profession of human resources.

 - References to surveys and research, and statements of fact must be linked in the text to original source material.
 As noted in item #6, secondary sources (blogger citing a survey or a report, magazine accounts, etc.) often omit critical qualifying context or misinterpret the research altogether.

-- Articles and posts must be relevant to the TLNT.com audience.
+1. Articles and posts must be relevant to the TLNT.com audience.
 While we count business leaders, agency owners, vendors and others among our readers, we target human resource professionals with a special focus on strategic HR.
-Write for the HR professional: How are they involved in the topic?
-How can they use the information to make a difference?

-- How-tos are well read They can describe how to implement a new program, manage a situation, improve a process and the like.
+3. How-tos work.
+They can describe how to implement a new program, manage a situation, improve a process and the like.
 This includes case studies.

-- Submissions from or about vendors must not be sales pitches.
+5. Submissions from or about vendors must not be sales pitches or product advocacy.
 It’s fine to discuss specific tools and services, but these need to be put in the broader context of how they and others like them make a difference.
 While self-promotional content will be rejected, leveraging the data and experience a vendor has to illustrate an issue, illuminate a trend and the like is not only acceptable, but to be encouraged.

 Authors who write about vendors are required to disclose any direct or indirect financial or significant personal involvement with the company, agency, or, in the case of consultants, the individual.
 For example, if an author receives or will receive an incentive from the mentioned vendor for publishing an article, this must be disclosed.

 It is the policy of ERE Media to be open and transparent and to avoid even the hint of impropriety or conflict of interest.